senkrad76/Anidea-for-SmartThings/README.md

 *The full range of attribute values is not available natively in webCoRE as that uses a lookup table which hasn't been updated.
 However the values can be used in a trigger condition by using an 'expression' instead of a 'value', and entering the event value as a double-quoted string e.g. `"pushed_2x"` (single quotes didn't work but this might have been because of other issues so needs to be tried again).*

-### Anidea for Aqara Contact
+### Anidea for Aqara/Mijia Contact
-The handler for the Aqara Door and Window sensor is currently being worked on.
-It will follow the usual routine of cutting things down to what the sensor actually does, rather than adding all sorts of supporting attributes.
+The handlers for the Mijia and Aqara Door and Window sensors only truly differed in the fingerprints of the devices and how exactly the same on/off event was handled.

 ### Anidea for Aqara Motion
 This supports the same Aqara motion sensors as the original, providing both Motion and Illuminance.